Cassie forced to read aloud explicit messages with Sean 'Diddy' Combs at his sex trafficking trial

-NEW YORK (AP) — R&B singer Cassie was forced under cross-examination Thursday to read to a jury her sexually explicit messages with former boyfriend Sean "Diddy" Combs, some of which showed her expressing enthusiasm for encounters with other men at Combs' behest that she previously testified she "hated doing."
+NEW YORK (AP) — R&B singer Cassie was forced under cross-examination Thursday to read aloud explicit messages with her former boyfriend Sean "Diddy" Combs, some of which expressed enthusiasm for sex with other men at Combs' behest that she previously testified she "hated doing."

-Lawyers for Combs are seeking to portray Cassie as a willing participant in his sexual lifestyle and say that, while he could be violent, nothing he did amounted to a criminal enterprise.
-Combs denies all the allegations and has pleaded not guilty to federal sex trafficking and racketeering charges.
+Lawyers for Combs are seeking to show the jury that Cassie was a willing participant in his sexual lifestyle and say that, while he could be violent, nothing he did amounted to a criminal enterprise.
+Combs has pleaded not guilty to federal sex trafficking and racketeering charges.

-Prosecutors say he exploited his status as a powerful music executive to violently force Cassie and other women to take part in these encounters with sex workers, which he called "freak-offs," and of using his network of employees to facilitate illegal activities, which is a key part of the racketeering charge.
+Prosecutors say he exploited his status as a powerful music executive to violently force Cassie and other women to take part in these drug-fueled encounters with sex workers, called "freak-offs," which sometimes lasted days.
+He's also accused of using his entourage and employees to facilitate illegal activities, including prostitution-related transportation and coercion, which is a key element of the federal charges.

-Messages between Combs and Cassie — both romantic and lurid — were the focus of the fourth day of testimony in Manhattan.
-Defense attorney Anna Estevao read aloud what Combs said while Cassie recited what she wrote to him.
+Messages between Combs and Cassie — both romantic and lurid — were the focus of the fourth day of testimony in front of a Manhattan courtroom.
+Defense attorney Anna Estevao read what Combs wrote, while Cassie recited her own messages.

-Cassie, whose legal name is Casandra Ventura, read numerous explicit messages, including some in which she described in graphic detail what she wanted to do during the freak-offs.
+Cassie, whose legal name is Casandra Ventura, read messages to Combs containing graphic details about what she wanted to do during the freak-offs.
 At one point, she asked for a short break from the readings, which Judge Arun Subramanian granted.

-In August 2009, Combs asked her when she wanted to have the next episode, and she replied “I’m always ready to freak off.”
+In August 2009, Combs asked when she wanted the next encounter to be, and she replied “I’m always ready to freak off.”
 Two days later, Cassie sent an explicit message and he replied in eager anticipation.
 She responded: “Me Too, I just want it to be uncontrollable.”
 Combs' lawyers have insisted that all the sex at the freak-offs was consensual.

 As the messages were read, Combs appeared relaxed at the defense table, sitting back with his hands folded and his legs crossed.
-The courtroom was packed with family and friends of Combs, journalists and a row of spectator seats occupied by Cassie’s supporters.
+The courtroom was packed with family and friends of Combs, journalists, and a row of spectator seats occupied by Cassie’s supporters including her husband.

-While reading more affectionate conversations, Cassie testified that Combs was charismatic, a larger-than-life personality.
-“I had fallen in love with him and cared about him very much,” she said.
-Estevao spoke gently during the questioning, which at times had such a friendly tone that they seemed like two girlfriends chatting.
+The 38-year-old Cassie — who is in the third trimester of pregnancy with her third child — has held up well on the witness stand.
+She cried several times during the previous two days of questions by the prosecution, but for the most part has remained composed and matter-of-fact as she spoke about the most sensitive subjects.

+The Associated Press does not typically name people who say they have been sexually abused unless they come forward publicly, as Cassie has.

-Cassie's testimony was in contrast to the violence and shame she said on Wednesday accompanied her "hundreds" of encounters with male sex workers that Combs watched and controlled during their relationship — which lasted from 2007 to 2018 and began when she was 19 and he was in his 30s.
+Cassie's testimony on cross-examination was in contrast to Wednesday, when she described the violence and shame that accompanied her "hundreds" of encounters with male sex workers during her relationship with Combs, which lasted from 2007 to 2018.

 While prosecutors have focused on Combs’ desire to see Cassie having sex with other men, she testified that she sometimes watched Combs have sex with other women.
 She said Combs described it as part of a “swingers lifestyle.”

-Estevao asked Cassie directly whether she thought freak-offs were related to the swingers lifestyle.
+Estevao asked Cassie directly whether she thought freak-offs were related to that lifestyle.

 “In a sexual way,” Cassie responded, before adding: “They’re very different.”

+Cassie said Tuesday that Combs was obsessed with a form of voyeurism where “he was controlling the whole situation.”
+The freak-offs took place in private, often in dark hotel rooms, unlike Combs’ very public parties that attracted A-list celebrities.

-Cassie has testified that these encounters were fueled by drugs and would last hours and even days, with her sometimes taking IV fluids to recover and eventually developing an opioid addiction because it made her “feel numb” afterwards.
+She testified she sometimes took IV fluids to recover from the encounters, and eventually developed an opioid addiction because it made her “feel numb” afterward.

+When questioned by Estevao, Cassie agreed that Combs once communicated to drug dealers in Los Angeles to stop delivering drugs to her, and he suggested she get treatment.
+Cassie said Combs only wanted her to do drugs with him, not friends.

-She testified Wednesday that Combs raped her when she broke up with him in 2018, and that he kept her locked in a life of physical abuse by threatening to release videos of her during the freak-offs.
+Cassie testified Wednesday that Combs raped her when she broke up with him in 2018, and had locked in a life of abuse by threatening to release videos of her during the freak-offs.

-The 38-year-old is in the third trimester of pregnancy with her third child, and has held up well on the witness stand.
-She cried several times the previous two days while being questioned by the prosecution, but for the most part has remained composed and matter-of-fact as she talked about the most sensitive subjects.
-The Associated Press does not typically name people who say they have been sexually abused unless they come forward publicly, as Cassie has.

-Cassie sued Combs in 2023, accusing him of years of physical and sexual abuse.
+She sued Combs in 2023, accusing him of years of physical and sexual abuse.
 Within hours, the suit was settled for $20 million — a figure Cassie disclosed for the first time Wednesday — but dozens of similar legal claims followed from other women.
+It also touched off a law enforcement investigation into Combs that has culminated in this month's trial.

 Combs, 55, has been jailed since September.
 He faces at least 15 years in prison if convicted.